srg-imperial/GrayC/ISSTA-2023-AE/README.md

 After you loaded succesfull our docker image or installed from source GrayC.
 You can follow the instruction below to reproduce the results in Section 5 of our paper.

-## III.A Detailed Instructions
+## III.A General Information

-Here we describe how to reproduce all the tables and graphs data for section 5 in the paper: the controlled experiments with the additional tools compared against GrayC's performance.

-### Step-by-Step instructions
+We first describe the exact set up of our machines for the controlled experiments.

 During our evaluation, we installed the following tools (with the exact versions used in the experiments)
  1. Experiments on LLVM 12.0.1 (version from the 4th of October 2021)